Jordan Nobbs: Senior

 Nobbs made her senior international debut at the 2013 Cyprus Cup, scoring England's first goal in their 4–2 win over Italy on 6 March 2013.
 She scored her next goal against Wales in October 2013's World Cup qualifier at The Den.
 Nobbs was made England vice-captain at the 2015 Cyprus Cup, and led the team to winning the trophy as captain Steph Houghton was out injured.
 Nobbs was named in the squad for the Women's World Cup in 2015, but only played one match due to injury.

 Vice-captain Nobbs was ruled out of the 2019 Women's World Cup after rupturing her anterior cruciate ligament in November 2018.
 Nobbs took on a role as a BBC pundit for the World Cup and as a columnist for 90 Minutes magazine.

 Nobbs also missed out on the Great Britain women's Olympic football team for the 2020 Olympics.
 In May 2022, Nobbs picked up a knee ligament strain which ruled her out of the 2022 Women’s Euros.

 Nobbs was allotted 180 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

 On 31 May 2023, Nobbs was named in the squad for the 2023 FIFA Women's World Cup in July 2023.

+Personal life

+As of 2025, Nobbs' girlfriend is Erin Caldwell who is a singer, actress and dancer from Scotland.
+The couple announced their engagement in May 12, 2026.